DoTheEvo/selfhosted-apps-docker/trueNASscale/readme.md

   Data Protection > S.M.A.R.T.
 Tests > Add > all disks/short/weekly
 * enable autoamtic snapshots

+Possible future chapters

-# Testing access to ZFS disks on a desktop
+* Testing access to ZFS disks on a desktop

-# Reinstall and import of pools
+* Reinstall and import of pools

-# Update

-# Backup and restore